 Except for the financing transactions listed above and sales transactions, the majority of the transactions with group companies run through Aegon Nederland and are settled through the current account with Aegon Nederland.
 Aegon Hypotheken has an uncollateralized current account relationship with Aegon Nederland.
 This current account position is subject to internally set limits which are monitored; regular realignments occur even if no limit is exceeded.
-At the end of the year, Aegon Hypotheken had a current account receivable of EUR 131 million with Aegon Nederland (2020: current account receivable of EUR 166 million).
+At the end of the year, Aegon Hypotheken had a current account receivable of EUR 41 million with Aegon Nederland (2021: current account receivable of EUR 131 million).

-Aegon Hypotheken paid EUR 34 million dividend to Aegon Nederland in 2021 (2020: EUR 46.5 million).
+Aegon Hypotheken paid EUR 37 million dividend to Aegon Nederland in 2022 (2021: EUR 34 million).

 The mortgages held by the Aegon Nederland group are managed and administered by Aegon Hypotheken.
-The recharge for these services was EUR 47.7 million (2020: EUR 42.7 million).
-The mortgages amounted to EUR 30.3 billion (book value) (2020: EUR 29.3 billion).
+The recharge for these services was EUR 48.2 million (2021: EUR 47.7 million).
+The mortgages amounted to EUR 30.6 billion (book value) (2021: EUR 30.3 billion).

-During 2021, Aegon Hypotheken has originated mortgages for Aegon Bank for a total amount of EUR 1,646 million (2020: EUR 2,001 million).
-In 2020 Aegon Hypotheken sold a mortgage portfolio to Aegon Bank of EUR 335 million (book value).
-The fair value was EUR 390 million.
+During 2022, Aegon Hypotheken has originated mortgages for Aegon Bank for a total amount of EUR 1,896 million (2021: EUR 1,646 million).
+In 2022 Aegon Hypotheken sold a mortgage portfolio to Aegon Bank of EUR 98.4 million (par value) at a price of EUR 90.4 million (fair value) and a carrying amount of EUR 88.0 million.
+This sale generated a profit of EUR 2.4 million.

 Aegon Hypotheken has a current account relationship with Aegon Bank to facilitate the payment for the deliverance of mortgages by Aegon Hypotheken.
 These mortgage transactions are settled within several days.
-At the end of the year, Aegon Bank had a current account liability to Aegon Hypotheken of EUR 113.7 million (2020: liability EUR 222.7 million).
+At the end of the year, Aegon Bank had a current account liability to Aegon Hypotheken of EUR 42.9 million (2021: liability EUR 113.7 million).
 No interest is charged regarding this account liability.

 Aegon Bank offers a 'Banksparen' mortgage product in cooperation with Aegon Hypotheken.
-Aegon Hypotheken paid Aegon Bank EUR 6.2 million for this in 2021 (2020: EUR 5.7 million).
+Aegon Hypotheken paid Aegon Bank EUR 6.5 million for this in 2022 (2021: EUR 6.2 million).
 The recharges are on normal commercial terms.

-During 2021, Aegon Hypotheken originated mortgage loans for account of the Dutch Mortgage Fund/Dutch Mortgage Fund 2 and other funds, managed by Aegon Investment Management B.V., for in total EUR 6.9 billion (2020: EUR 7.2 billion).
+During 2022, Aegon Hypotheken originated mortgage loans for account of the Dutch Mortgage Fund/Dutch Mortgage Fund 2 and other funds, managed by Aegon Investment Management B.V., for in total EUR 4.7 billion (2021: EUR 6.9 billion).

-During 2021, Aegon Hypotheken originated mortgage loans for account of Aegon Levensverzekering for an amount of EUR 1,853 million (2020: EUR 1,571 million).
-In 2020 Aegon Hypotheken sold a mortgage portfolio to Aegon Levensverzekering of EUR 216 million (book value).
-The fair value was EUR 253 million.
+During 2022, Aegon Hypotheken originated mortgage loans for account of Aegon Levensverzekering for an amount of EUR 1,330 million (2021: EUR 1,853 million).